Feirbrand/forgeos-public/whitepapers/academic-research/torque_quantitative_foundation_v2.md

 ## Author

-**Aaron Slusher** is the founder of ValorGrid Solutions and architect of the ForgeOS AI Resilience Framework.
+**Aaron Slusher** is the founder of ValorGrid Solutions and architect of the Synoetic OS AI Resilience Framework.
 With 28 years of systems thinking methodology evolution spanning performance coaching, cognitive architecture, and trauma recovery protocols, his work bridges universal performance optimization principles across biological and artificial intelligence substrates.

 Aaron's research focuses on quantitative measurement frameworks for AI system stability, with emphasis on proactive defense architectures and antifragile system design.
 The Torque algorithm represents a direct application of performance coaching principles—originally developed for optimizing human athletic and cognitive performance—to AI system coherence measurement.